Rationale for Planned Expansion by Five Times of Woodlands Checkpoint

 Naming of People Under Investigation

-20 Mar 2023
+20 March 2023

 Secondly, there is much chatter that the investigation and the timing of the release of this information is linked to the interview with Bloomberg where Mr Lee Hsien Yang actually said that he might consider running for President.
 Would the Minister like to clarify on the situation?

 Mr K Shanmugam: On the first point as to exactly what the lies were, I would invite the Member to read the Disciplinary Tribunal’s judgment and the Court of Three Judges’ judgment.
 The relevant extracts are also in Senior Minister Teo’s answer as an Annex.
-When we give answers in Parliament, we expect Members to read them and I do not think we want to waste Parliament’s time by me going through that again.
+When we give answers in Parliament, we expect Members to read them, and I do not think we want to waste Parliament’s time with me going through that again.

-On the second point, can I invite the Member to make clear?
+On the second point, can I invite the Member to make it clear?
 Is the Member suggesting that there is a connection between the Bloomberg interview and the disclosure in Parliament?
 Because we do not repeat rumours from outside.
 Is the Member suggesting that?
 I would like to know that before I answer.

 Ms Hazel Poa: No, I am not suggesting that, but I am aware that there are such speculations going on and it is quite prevalent.
 So, I am merely asking if the Minister would like to take this opportunity to clarify.